 As legal systems, especially in the United States, became more standardized, the functional differences between lawyers and attorneys began to blur.
 The introduction of uniform legal education and bar licensure created a system where the term “attorney” became synonymous with practicing lawyers who passed the bar.
 Over time, this convergence rendered the historical distinction irrelevant in many contexts.

 In jurisdictions like New York, the terms are now interchangeable.
 The law treats both as designations for individuals who meet the educational and licensing requirements to practice law.
-However, the historical context remains significant for understanding the professional hierarchy and specialization within the legal profession.
+However, the historical context is significant because it illustrates the professional hierarchy and the different areas of practice within the legal profession.

 Qualifications for Lawyers and Attorneys